gcassel/Modular-Organizing-Terminology/terms/recommend.md

 #### Definitions

-*To recommend* is *to [state](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/state.md) that a [specific](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specific.md) [action](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/act.md) or [activity](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/activity.md)* would be [preferred](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/prefer.md).
+*To recommend* is *to [state](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/state.md) that a [specific](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specific.md) [action](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/act.md) or [activity](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/activity.md)*, *or* its absence, would be [preferred](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/prefer.md) in a specific [context](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/context.md).

 *A recommendation* is a statement that a specific action or activity would be preferred.